Filld mobile app: Integrating OAuth or third-party functionality

 This shows 4 app screens that comprised the existing user log in flow before I redesigned it to incorporate OAuth.

-*I did not design the flow pictured in Image 2
+*I didn't design the flow pictured in Image 2

 Image 3 - Amazon OAuth existing user log in flow